thaler-lab/EnergyFlow/mkdocs/sources/docs/archs.md

 latent
 ```

-List of tensors corresponding to the summation layer in the
+List of lists of tensors corresponding to the summation layer(s) in
-network, including any dropout layer if present.
+the network, including any latent dropout layers if present.
+The outer
+list will have length equal to the number of Phi components and each
+sublist contains the latent tensors for that particular component.

 #### F